Mirac20/Data_projects_TripleTen/sprint9_gold_purification_from_goldore/README.md

 # **Project Insight**

 In this project, my task is to design a predictive model that is capable of estimating the quantity of gold extractable from gold ore.
-The data related to both the extraction and purification processes of gold ore were provided as invaluable resources for training the model.
+The data related to both the extraction and purification processes of gold ore were provided as resources for training the model.
 The ultimate expectation of this model is to facilitate a more efficient production process.

 After creating the model, and conducting  indepth exploratory analysis, these are the summary of the project: